 While the content of your offer is very important, how you present the offer can be the difference between success and failure.
 Consider your audience and the situation when deciding how to present your offer.
 Creativity can be very effective, but you should also focus on what works best for you given the experience of previous presentations.

-You've made the best possible offer – now it's up to the prospect to make the next move.
-The most common response is some type of objection to your offer, such as:
+You’ve made the best possible offer — now it’s up to the prospect to make the next move.
+The most common response is some type of objection to your offer, like those listed below

 Ideally, you addressed the common objections during the nurturing phase or when creating the offer.
 However, you cannot always address every objection before the prospect makes it.